top of page

 What Will My Dog Learn?

 Your dog will learn to find truffles in a fool-proof systematic way.
 Your dog will find ripe truffles, let you know where they are, dig and stop, without damaging the truffle.
+Most dogs will be finding truffles in the wild after 1 Intro training session, a few weeks practice and then a 1-Day session out in the truffle patch.
+Unless your dog has fear, anxiety, aggression or mice insanity, its really that simple.

 What Are the Basic Dog Skills?